Revisiting the Abelian $N=1$ super Stueckelberg model: The super Abelian Stueckelberg-like model

-The $\sigma_{i}$ (with $i ~=~ 1,\,2,\,3,\,\dots$) are dimensionless coupling constants.
-It must be clear that the action \eqref{susy_act} is all order renormalizable, since it's the particular Abelian case of the most general non-Abelian gauge theory investigated in \cite{Capri:2018gpu}.
+The $\alpha_{i}$ (with $i ~=~ 1,\,2,\,3,\,\dots$) are dimensionless coupling constants.
+It must be clear that the action \eqref{susy_act} is obtained as the particular Abelian limit case of that one proposed in \cite{Capri:2018gpu}.
+There the $V^{S}$ superfield is imposed to be transversal, which is essential to demonstrate its all order renormalizability.
+Here, instead, in the EASSM we are not imposing such transversality constraint on $V^{S}$, which makes the UV stability of this model still open to investigations.